ptsefton/chordprobook/README.md

-If you play with a group you can maintain a songbook for the group to play from, then create setlists which are ordered subsets of that book by typing abbreviated titles into a text file, and generating a book from that.
-The setlist will be printed as a table of contents for the book, on the back of the cover page so you can rip it off an put it on the floor, unless you're viewing in on a tablet.
+If you play with a group you can maintain a songbook for the group to play from, then create setlists which are ordered subsets of that book by typing abbreviated titles into a text file in markdown format, and generating a book from that.
+The setlists are added as pages you can put on the floor, like a real rock n roll band.

 ### PDF

-* **Formats songs to fit the page** as best it can (good for ageing eyes and working in the dark).
+* **Formats songs to fit the page** as best it can making the text as big as possible (good for ageing eyes and working in the dark).
 This feat is accompished by creating an HTML document, via Pandoc, with CSS to render the pages at A4 size then using wkhtmltopdf to create a PDF.

-* **Generates individual song-sheets including multiple keys** transposed from the original.
+* **Generates individual song-sheets in multiple keys and for multiple instruments** transposed from the original.

 * **Produces a PDF table of contents** which works well on tablets for navigation.